kylethayer/python_text_co-occurance/README.md

 1) Download the files in this repository into a new directory (unzipping it if needed).
 Do this by using the green button with the down arrow that says "Code".

-2) Download and install the Anaconda Distribution, which comes with Python and a code editor (called Spyder):
+2) Download and install the Anaconda Distribution, which comes with Python and a code editor (called Spyder).
+Or find or use some other python code editor:

 https://www.anaconda.com/distribution/